DAY II and beyond

 It needs editing, but it was a three-hour magnum opus…I’ll post the beginning.

-I arrived at AJ’s.
-What is unbelievable about this picture?
-Standing back, so much.
-SUVs were pulling into the giant lot, parking, and leaving.
-Beep beep.
-Ponytails were swinging with juices.
-Seniors opened newspapers at tables.
-An employee was organizing the carts.
-I clocked Barbara Harris in front of the entrance in Christmas red velvet leggings, a polo shirt, and a Prada fisherman’s hat beige with red accents.
+Barbara Harris was parked in front of the entrance of AJs in Christmas red velvet leggings, a polo shirt, and a Prada fisherman’s hat beige with red accents.
 Big geriatric frames.
 Rouge.
 Her hair was long and straight now, even ashy blond.
 Lighter.
+Before I could even say hello she was quick on the draw ninja Harris.
+A true ninja.

 BARBARA HARRIS: Hello!
 What car is that?